 Why I Use a Business Credit Card

 I run several websites and most of the business I do revolves around online transactions.
 I usually only have a few payment options for online transactions: Credit card (accepted almost everywhere), debit card (accepted almost everywhere), business check/ACH (not accepted everywhere), and PayPal (not accepted everywhere).

 Why credit cards trump other payments options.
-Credit cards offer better buyer protections, especially when it comes to fraud or payment disputes. credit cards also offer better cash back and rewards programs than debit cards and most business cards offer additional cash back or rewards in categories businesses are most likely to use, including gas, office supply stores, or other categories.
-So while I could use my debit card that is linked to my small business savings account (I use Capital One 360 Business Savings), I choose to use a business rewards credit card instead.
+Credit cards offer better buyer protections, especially when it comes to fraud or payment disputes.
+Credit cards also offer better cash back and rewards programs than debit cards and most business cards offer additional cash back or rewards in categories businesses are most likely to use, including gas stations, office supply stores, or other categories.
+So while I could use my debit card that is linked to my small business savings account (I have two accounts, one with Chase Business Checking, and a Capital One Spark Business Savings account), I choose to use a business rewards credit card instead.
 The extra cash back is nice and I pay the card in full each month.

 Did you know anyone can apply for a business credit card?
 You don’t need a small business to apply for a business credit card – anyone can apply for a business credit card by using their SSN when they apply.
 Why would you want to?
 Because business credit cards often offer different rewards programs or higher limits than some traditional rewards credit cards.